software-mansion-labs/expo-brownfield-target/README.md

 </manifest>
 ```

-Then be sure to build nad publish the artifacts using either `All` (includes both debug and release) or `Debug` configuration and to use the debug variant in the native app.
+Then be sure to build and publish the artifacts using either `All` (includes both debug and release) or `Debug` configuration and to use the debug variant in the native app.
 Also, don't forget to reverse the port 8081 (if necessary):

 ```
 adb reverse tcp:8081 tcp:8081